From Belief Entrenchment to Robust Reasoning in LLM Agents: MetaNIM Arena

-In our evaluation of LLMs within the \textit{MetaNIM Arena,} we compare two key prompting techniques: Standard Prompting and Chain-of-Thought (CoT) Prompting.
+\paragraph{Standard, ReAct \& CoT Prompts.} In our evaluation of LLMs within the \textit{MetaNIM Arena,} we compare several key prompting techniques: Standard, Zero-shot Chain-of-Thought (CoT), ReAct Prompting and \alg as shown in Table \ref{app:tab:all_reasoning_prompts}.
 The distinction between these approaches significantly impacts the model’s reasoning and decision-making process.